FAQs for Choosing the Best Heat Pump for Your Home

 FINDING EFFICIENCY RATINGS

 The Seasonal Energy Efficient Rating indicates how efficient the unit is in the cooling mode.
-This is found by dividing the BTUs used in by the electricity used, giving a higher SEER rating for more efficient units.
+This is found by dividing the BTUs used by the electricity used, giving a higher SEER rating for more efficient units.
 The heating efficiency is indicated with the High Season Performance Factor.
 As with the SEER, higher numbers indicate greater efficiency.

 When you’re looking at heat pumps, you should also consider some other factors.
 If noise is a concern, for instance, you could also consider a noise-reducing platform, as well as a sound screen.
 Likewise, variable fan speed, eco-friendly refrigerants, and compressor capacity affect performance and comfort.